network-charles/CKA/Lab 11/README.md

 All nodes in the cluster must have the same node label, specified via the `topologyKey`

 This new pod will be scheduled to a node in the region if any existing pod has the label `region=eu-west-2`.
-Since a pod already exists in the region, this pod will be deployed succesfully.
+Since a pod already exists in the region, this pod will be deployed successfully.

 `kubectl create -f yaml/inter_pod_affinity_pod.yml`